 Segments group Google Analytics data based on a user’s session, which can include other OSU websites.
 A session starts when someone goes to a page on your website.
 It ends when they either leave your website or become inactive for 30 minutes.
-Because this is a universal analytics account, "your website" is any OSU Drupal 7 website.
+Because this is a university-wide analytics account, "your website" is any OSU Drupal 7 website.
 For their session to end, they would need to go to a non-OSU Drupal 7 website, like google.com.

 Example: say someone visits your homepage, that means they are a user that has started a session.
 Let’s say they click on a couple of links in your menu on your homepage.
 That user’s session now has 3 pages for their session.
 But let’s say they click on a link that goes to another OSU website.
 When they click on a link to another OSU website, it is also counted because it is part of the same session of that user.
 Their session is still ongoing and they now have 4 pages for their session.

 This is actually really good information to know how visitors are navigating through related material on OSU websites.
 You can see possible roadblocks or pinch points to see if people are getting the information that they need.
 It does add pageviews to your totals when in Google Analytics, but it also gives you rich information about how people are using your site.

 To see data for only your website:

 These pageview numbers will then match much closer the found in the analytics dashboard.
 The numbers will never match exactly and that is to be expected.
 A segment is based on a percentage of sessions, not all of them.